RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/ssvc/decision_trees.md

     2. Determine what threshold(s) to use when making decisions with EPSS scores

-    So that I can effectively prioritize which vulnerabilities to fix given my remediation capacity.
+    So that I can effectively prioritize which vulnerabilities to remediate given my remediation capacity.